digitalwareshub/tickk/ANALYTICS.md

 # Analytics Setup Guide

-This guide explains how to set up Google Analytics and Vercel Analytics for OnePageOS.
+This guide explains how to set up Google Analytics and Vercel Analytics for tickk.

 ## 📊 Analytics Overview